Francesco Valiani

-Francesco Valiani (born 29 October 1980) is an Italian footballer who plays as a midfielder.
+Francesco Valiani (born 29 October 1980) is an Italian footballer who plays as a midfielder for an amateur side Hellas Chiesina.

 Career

 Rimini

 Valiani joined Rimini along with Emmanuel Cascione.
 Valiani spent two-and-a-half seasons in Serie B with the club.

 His final game (and goal) for Rimini was on 2008-01-26 and, ironically, against the team he would join the next week.
 Bologna won the match 2–1.

 Bologna

 Valiani joined Bologna in January 2008 for €2.5 million and helped them to promotion.

 On 31 August 2008 he made his Serie A debut by scoring the winning goal in a shocking 2–1 win for Bologna at San Siro against AC Milan.

 Parma

 On 29 January 2010 Parma signed the midfielder from Bologna in return for winger Andrea Pisanu on joint ownership deals, both 50% registration rights of the players were tagged for €2.5 million.
 Valiani signed a 3 1/2-year contract.

 In June 2011 Parma acquired Valiani outright and co-currently Andrea Pisanu jointed Bologna outright.
 Co-currently Alessandro Elia and Riccardo Pasi returned to their mother club.